What is GDPR

 Employees are provided a corporate email address that they use to sign up and/or log in to the admin panel, and third-party services.
 Each email address is set up to provide access to the admin panel and third-party apps with limited roles that are decided by the CEO and DPO.
 Email addresses are disabled by the DPO at employee’s contract termination, therefore removing all access to Clients’ Personal Data and their Data Subjects.

-We backup Clients’ Personal Data, and the data they have imported to Personizely or collected with our service on dedicated servers leased with Hetzner Gmbh, in Germany.
+We backup Clients’ Personal Data, and the data they have imported to Personizely or collected with our service on virtual servers leased with Hetzner Gmbh, in Germany.

 Personal Data is retained during the subscription period of an active client.
 If a client cancels the subscription, we reserve our right to keep the data for up to 90 days, so returning Clients can resume their activity in the account.
 After the 90 days period expires and the client did not reactivate the account, all data is deleted.